 Max time and cut off.

 It´s a max time of 30 hours for the race.
-Thereby there´s a cut off time at Langsætra on at 18.00 (after 15hours since the start time) There will be transportation provided back to Stranda for the ones who don´t make cut off.
+There´s a cut off times at Habostadsætra at 12.00 and Myrsætra at 18.00.
+There will be transportation provided back to Stranda for the ones who don´t make cut off.

 The race finishes in Stranda at the town square.